D-D-Aditya/Samarthan-Gateway/README.md

 This project is set up to be deployed on Firebase Hosting.

-create a saperate folder let's say 'Samartangateway' Open CMD and go on the location of your new created folder
+Create a saperate folder let's say 'Samartangateway' then
+Open CMD and go on the location of your new created folder

 Install Firebase Tools: